Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 - Tested to check that progress bar moves as expected
 - Finish button tested to ensure alert appears

+### Issues

 ---

 ## Deployment

-To deploy this page to GitHub Pages from its [GitHub repository]<!--(xxxxxxxxxxxxxxxxxxxxxxxxxxxxx)-->, the following steps were taken:
+To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/StuartCox3107/is.onboard), the following steps were taken:

 1. From the menu items near the top of the page, select **Settings**.
 2. Scroll down to the **GitHub Pages** section.